Image

 39. Drawing Birds

-40. Last but not the least, you want your children drawing as many birds as they possibly can.
-Give them a book for reference and watch those sketches come to life as they add color to them.
+40. Last but not least, you want your children drawing as many birds as they can.
+Give them a book for reference, and watch those sketches come to life as they add colour.
 This is great for sharpening motor skills and hand-eye coordination.

 Enroll your child with EuroKids and let him/her learn more about such interesting facts.